jimhigson/oboe.js/writing/main/5_Implementation.md

 Dependency injection and communication between parts
 ----------------------------------------------------

-One such example is a late refactor so that sXHR is passed an XHR rather than creating one itself.
-Actual code not simpler but tests where much simpler - didn't have to override XHR constructor etc. Downside is more difficult to create an sXHR since client has to create two objects.
-The objects it depends on are no longer an implementation detail but a part of sXHR's API.

 Aim of creating a micro-library rules out building in a general-purpose IoC library.

 However, can still follow the general principles.

-Why the Observer pattern (cite: des patterns) lends itself well to MVC and inversion of control.

 What the central controller does; acts as a plumber connecting the various parts up.
 Since oboe is predominantly event/stream based, once wired up little intervention is needed from the controller.
 Ie, A knows how to listen for ??? events but is unintested who fired them.

+Why the Observer pattern (cite: des patterns) lends itself well to MVC and inversion of control.
 Local event bus Why?
 Makes testing easy (just put appropriate event on the bus rather than trying to fake calls from linked stubs).
 Decouples, avoids parts having to locate or be passed other parts.
 Wouldn't scale